 This is an ongoing project.
-During the year 2018, the Commission staff provided review comments attendant to about 80 proposed public sewer extensions and 95 proposed private main sewers and building sewer extensions, all as required under Sections NR 110.08(4) and SPS382.20(4) of the Wisconsin Administrative Code.
+During 2019, the Commission staff provided review comments for about 75 proposed public sewer extensions and 65 proposed private main sewers and building sewer extensions, all as required under Sections NR 110.08(4) and SPS382.20(4) of the Wisconsin Administrative Code.
 Assistance was also provided to local units of government and private land developers in the preliminary evaluation of land use development proposals.
 Such preliminary evaluation is particularly important since it makes the subsequent formal review of proposed sewer extensions routine.
 Letter reports and field staking of environmentally sensitive areas were provided for approximately 40 sewer extension projects.